vizvamitra/delicious_import/README.md

     $ ./delicios_import file1.html file2.html ...

-Big output in console for faster go through the link, if have any problem with import link.
-Look likes on screenshot.
+It makes a huge output to console.
+If there's any problem while importing a link, it would be colored red, just like the one on screenshot.

-You can write output in file standart methods (if have more than 1000 links to import).
+You can write output to file using standart methods (for example if have more than 1000 links to import).

     $ ./delicious_import.py >console_log

 It also generate html-report file (not good realization, but pretty and useful).

-    report+file1.html
+    report-file1.html

-    Structure of *report+file1.html* is:
+    Structure of *report-file1.html* is:

         Total links found in file:
         Already added to Delicios: